bdg-tbd/tbd-workshop-1/tasks-phase1.md

     ***place your diagram here***

-10. Add costs by entering the expected consumption into Infracost
+10. Create a new PR and add costs by entering the expected consumption into Infracost For all the resources of type: `google_artifact_registry`, `google_storage_bucket`, `google_service_networking_connection` create a sample usage profiles and add it to the Infracost task in CI/CD pipeline.
+Usage file [example](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml)

    ***place the expected consumption you entered here***

    ***place the screenshot from infracost output here***

-11. Create a BigQuery dataset and an external table
+11. Create a BigQuery dataset and an external table using SQL

     ***place the code and output here***

     ***why does ORC not require a table schema?***

 12. Start an interactive session from Vertex AI workbench: